 Looking to Bellville’s future

-In March this year, the Executive Mayor of Cape Town, Dan Plato, announced the Mayoral Visibility Service Delivery Acceleration (MVSA), which earmarks R200-million to fast track efforts to improve the quality, safety and environment of communities across the Cape Town metropole.
+In March 2022, the Executive Mayor of Cape Town, Dan Plato, announced the Mayoral Visibility Service Delivery Acceleration (MVSA), which earmarks R200-million to fast track efforts to improve the quality, safety and environment of communities across the Cape Town metropole.
 Bellville, which is seen as the secondary city to Cape Town, is one of those communities.
 The MVSA is linked to the City of Cape Town’s Bellville Future City masterplan.

 Long in planning, the Mayor launched the Bellville Future City initiative, which seeks to activate immediate interventions to improve the public realm, and safety and security in the Bellville CBD, in preparation for a longer-range programme of public sector investments in the area.